commitech/blackbird/docs/method.md

 Returns the `id` of the new announcement.

 ### announcement/edit_announcement

 Parameter :

 `announcement` : Announcement object.
 Required parameter : `id`.
 Optional parameter (only those parameter to change) : `title`, `content`.

+*Authorization : This method must only be called by admin.
+Call from a non-admin will result in a Unauthorized Access error.*

 ### announcement/remove_announcement

 Parameter :

 `announcement` : Announcement object.
 Required parameter : `id`

+*Authorization : This method must only be called by admin.
+Call from a non-admin will result in a Unauthorized Access error.*